 Can I get ODSP income support if I’m in custody?

-The general rule is that when you're in custody because of criminal charges, you don't qualify for income support from the Ontario Disability Support Program (ODSP).
+The general rule is that when you're in custody because of criminal charges, you don't qualify for from the Ontario Disability Support Program (ODSP).
 This is true whether you're waiting for your trial or serving a sentence.

 Qualifying for ODSP while serving a sentence